Central Park Ice Skating Rinks Close Sunday As NYC Severs Ties With Trump Organization

-NEW YORK (CBSNewYork) — Two ice skating rinks in Central Park are abruptly shutting down at 4 p.m.
+NEW YORK (CBSNewYork) — Two ice skating rinks in Central Park were set to abruptly shut down at 4 p.m.
 Sunday with weeks left in the season.

 It’s all because of a fight between the city and the Trump Organization.READ MORE: New York City Terminating Contracts With Trump Organization